izbid/AzureBlobSmartUploader/README.md

 * Download the FileUploader.sh script

 ## Usage
 You can easily upload files to Azure Blob Storage from your CLI using the alias you configured.
-Ensure the ./F

     clouduploader /path/to/your/file.*